 4. The EEC send the EAS discovery request message to the EES as described in TS 23.558 clause 8.5.2.2

 5. Upon receiving the request message from EEC, the EES determines the EAS (i.e. XR EAS) as described in TS 23.558 clause 8.5.2.2.
-Furthermore, the EES can determine the EAS (i.e. XR EAS) based on the EAS UPF information (e.g. UPF endpoint) in EAS profile and UE serving UPF information which can be obtained from 5GC.
+Furthermore, when the EES UPF information is same as EAS UPF information, then the EES can determine the EAS (i.e. XR EAS) based on the EAS UPF information (e.g. UPF endpoint) in EAS profile and UE serving UPF information which can be obtained from 5GC.

 6. The EES sends the EAS discovery response message to the EEC, the response message contains the identified EAS (i.e. XR EAS) information.
+Alternatively, the EES can send the multiple EAS information to the EEC, the EEC can determine the EAS, and EEC can send the selected EAS information to the EES, EES can trigger the 5GC to perform traffic influence with the EAS UPF information.

 Editor's note: whether the solution is to be included in Normative work is subject to coordination with SA2 and it is FFS.